Thomas Cochrane, 10th Earl of Dundonald: Political career

-In June 1806, Lord Cochrane stood for the House of Commons on a ticket of parliamentary reform (a movement which later brought about the Reform Acts) for the potwalloper borough of Honiton in Devon.
-This was exactly the kind of borough which Cochrane proposed to abolish; votes were mostly sold to the highest bidder.
+In June 1806 Lord Cochrane stood for the House of Commons on a ticket of parliamentary reform (a movement which later brought about the Reform Acts) for the potwalloper borough of Honiton in Devon.
+This was exactly the kind of borough that Cochrane proposed to abolish; votes were mostly sold to the highest bidder.
 Cochrane offered nothing and lost the election.
 In October 1806, he ran for Parliament in Honiton and won.
-Cochrane initially denied that he paid any bribes, but he revealed in a Parliamentary debate ten years later that he had paid ten guineas (£10 10s) per voter through Mr. Townshend, local headman and banker.
+Cochrane initially denied that he paid any bribes, but he revealed in a Parliamentary debate ten years later that he had paid ten guineas (£10 10s) per voter through a Mr Townshend, local headman and banker.

-In May 1807, Cochrane was elected by Westminster in a more democratic election.
-He had campaigned for parliamentary reform, allied with such Radicals as William Cobbett, Sir Francis Burdett, and Henry Hunt.
+In May 1807 Cochrane was elected by Westminster in a more democratic election.
+He had campaigned for parliamentary reform, allied with such Radicals as William Cobbett, Sir Francis Burdett and Henry Hunt.
 His outspoken criticism of the conduct of the war and the corruption in the navy made him powerful enemies in the government.
 His criticism of Admiral Gambier's conduct at the Battle of the Basque Roads was so severe that Gambier demanded a court-martial to clear his name.
 Cochrane made important enemies in the Admiralty during this period.

-In 1810, Sir Francis Burdett, a member of parliament and political ally, had barricaded himself in his home at Piccadilly, London, resisting arrest by the House of Commons.
+In 1810 Burdett, a member of Parliament and political ally, had barricaded himself in his home at Piccadilly, London, resisting arrest by the House of Commons.
 Cochrane went to assist Burdett's defence of the house.
-His approach was similar to what he used in the navy and would have led to numerous deaths amongst the arresting officers and at least partial destruction of Burdett's house, along with much of Piccadilly.
+His intended actions, similar to those he had used in the navy, would have led to numerous deaths amongst the arresting officers and at least partial destruction of Burdett's house, along with much of Piccadilly.
 On realising what Cochrane planned, Burdett and his allies took steps to end the siege.